okitavera/bootwitch/README.md

 ### magiskboot

-Although bootwitch are powered by `magiskboot`, it doesn't comes with the `magiskboot` binary by default.
+Although bootwitch are powered by `magiskboot`, it doesn't comes with the `magiskboot` binary by default.<br />
-The main purpose of it is so you can decide what version of `magiskboot` do you use (arm/x86).
+The main purpose of it is so you can decide what version of `magiskboot` by yourself.<br />
-So, you need to put your preffered `magiskboot` binary file inside the `external/` folder.
+So, before anything else, you need to put your preferred `magiskboot` binary file inside the `external/` folder.

 ### kernel related files